-The Most Toxic Candies You Should Never Eat
+The Worst Candies You Should Never Eat

 Oh, candy.
 It's truly a sweet treat that brings on all the nostalgia, reminding you of the days when you would fill with excitement at finding a piece in your lunchbox.
 And while having a piece of candy here or there once in a while is harmless for the most part, there are just some candies you shouldn't even bother ever having in your snack drawer.
 One piece can quickly turn into many pieces and you don't need these little diet-derailers around.